bjoerngiesler/BBDroids/README.md

 1. Install Visual Studio Code itself
 2. Install the PlatformIO extension for Visual Studio Code.
 How to do this is described on the [PlatformIO installation page for Virtual Studio Code](https://platformio.org/install/ide?install=vscode) - please follow that guide!

+You also want to install a Git client.
+Git is a very popular source code management system.
+We use it to manage our code, and PlatformIO uses it to pull the various libraries it needs from Github.
+[Please download a Git client for your operating system here.](https://git-scm.com/downloads)

 ### Download the Remote and Droid Software